-The implications could be significant — the ability to individualize treatments is expected to reduce healthcare costs by improving efficacy and the efficiency.
-Perhaps more important, it is hoped that this development will increase rates of successful cancer treatment, leading to improved quality of life and health for those patients.
+The implications could be significant; the ability to individualize treatments is expected to reduce healthcare costs by providing speedier and more efficient treatments.
+Importantly, it is hoped that this development will increase rates of successful cancer treatment, leading to improved quality of life and health for those patients.

 Applications Outside of Healthcare

-The same principals of 3-D printing tungsten could mean huge advances in other sectors outside of healthcare, including the manufacture of various machinery and automotive.
+The same principals of 3-D printing tungsten could mean huge advances in other sectors outside of healthcare.

 Airport and cargo scanners used to examine the contents of transport containers could be upgraded in the same way using tungsten collimators.
 The scanners often have tungsten grids that screen out stray X-ray beams to give a more accurate image.
 These grids are currently built up manually from many individual tungsten sheets, but could soon be replaced by monolithic SLM parts.